 First, poor institutional practices should be remedied.
-Examples include inadequate recordkeeping systems that would make it difficult to determine eligibility for governance service or to contact part-time faculty at an institution (improve recordkeeping practices), many short-term contracts resulting in a high faculty turnover (consider longer-term contracts), and such abysmally low compensation that part-time faculty cannot afford to add another duty (appointments should be structured to include compensation for governance activities; this subject is discussed more fully below).
+Examples include inadequate record-keeping systems that would make it difficult to determine eligibility for governance service or to contact part-time faculty at an institution, many short-term contracts resulting in a high faculty turnover, and such abysmally low compensation that part-time faculty cannot afford to add another duty.

-Second, the institution or department should look at ways in which similar logistical difficulties have been surmounted when it comes to accommodating the busy schedules of tenured and tenure-track faculty.
-For example, what has happened when a tenure-track faculty member goes on leave midway through a multi-year committee project?
+Second, the institution or department should look at how similar logistical difficulties have been surmounted to accommodate the busy schedules of tenured and tenure-track faculty.
+For example, what has happened when a tenure-track faculty member goes on leave midway through a multiyear committee project?